Some of Today's Brightest Students

 2014 Northeast Georgia Regional Science & Engineering Fair

-Nearly 150 middle and high school students from Barrow, Clarke, Hall, Jackson, Madison and Oglethorpe counties participated in the annual Northeast Georgia Regional Science & Engineering Fair, (NEGA RSEF) held 2/8 at Athens Technical College.
+Nearly 120 middle and high school students participated in the annual Northeast Georgia Regional Science and Engineering Fair (NEGA RSEF) held 1/31 at Athens Technical College.
+The 95 projects represented the hard work and dedication of students from six different school systems and 19 different schools.